ConverterHQ

 Why convert VC-1 to 3G2?

-Convert to 3G2 when preserving compatibility with legacy CDMA handset recordings, telecom media archives, or workflows that explicitly expect 3GPP2-style mobile video.
+Choose 3G2 as target when preserving compatibility with legacy CDMA handset recordings, telecom media archives, or workflows that explicitly expect 3GPP2-style mobile video.

 What changes when converting VC-1 to 3G2?